vishwachintu/Speech-To-Text/README.md

 Use HTML file for without using any kind of APIS and you can integrate them with your HTML for ease of use.
 Those are home brewed scripts.

+3. the bash script which you see is very user friendly to to identify the action words.

+How to use:

+Clone the github repo https://github.com/vishwanathkavya/Speech-to-Text- Get your API from gogle cloud (https://cloud.google.com/) copy you API to this folder
+Edit the path to API in the above scripts.
+Excute the scripts.